Approximately four years ago, two fresh-faced forwards racked up the goals for Gareth Southgate’s England Under-21s.

 Berahino even edged out Kane to be named Player of the Year for the Three Lions’ premier youth side in 2014.

-As for Berahino, in August he was given permission by FIFA to declare for Burundi after becoming a nationwide laughing stock.
+As for Berahino, the same summer saw him given permission by FIFA to declare for Burundi after becoming a nationwide laughing stock.

 Two players who were once so closely linked, could now hardly be further apart.